 Such loans typically take 4-6 weeks to process, so you will want to have your self directed plan in place and work closely with a lender before entering into a contract to purchase property.

 When an IRA (or other tax exempt entity) utilizes debt financing to acquire property, a trust tax on what is referred to as Unrelated Debt Financed Income (UDFI) comes into play.

 The general principal is that the tax exempt entity’s investment is fully sheltered from taxation, but the portion of the income generated through the use of borrowed, non-exempt funds is taxable.

 In most cases, the financial impact of the tax is limited.
 A $100,000 rental property that is 50% debt financed and produces 10% returns would incur a tax bill of less than $200 for the year, for example.

 If you do intend to use mortgage financing in an IRA, you will want to work with your tax professional to evaluate the impact both in terms of tax cost as well as the administrative costs of recordkeeping and tax filings.

 Do you have a real estate investment in mind?
 Use our calculator to compare the expected return on investment for an all cash real estate purchase versus a leveraged purchase through a non-recourse loan.

 While leveraging an IRA investment does create the administrative overhead and expense of the UDFI filing, the bottom line to your IRA can still be very favorable.
-Through leveraging, you will typically generate more income and increase the cash-on-cash return relative to your IRA’s capital participation in the transaction.
+Through leveraging, you will typically increase the cash-on-cash return relative to your IRA’s capital participation in the transaction.
 While you forfeit some of this increased return through taxation, your IRA still gets to keep the large majority of this leveraged income.